library-data-platform/ldlite/MIGRATING.md

   * `request_queue_size / 5` will need to become `request_queue_size::numeric / 5`

 If you were using experimental_connect_sqlite, switch to duckdb and connect_db.
-More recent releases of DuckDB are much more stable than in the past when sqlite was provided an alternative.
+Recent releases of DuckDB are much more stable than in the past when sqlite was provided an alternative.

 If you need excel support you can use the [XlsxWriter python library](https://xlsxwriter.readthedocs.io/).
 LDLite can still export csvs using the export_csv method which are openable in excel.